UBCO-COSC499-Summer-2024/Project-Starter/docs/plan/ProjectProposal.md

 ### Requirements:
 The department head will be able to log in to the web application, create/delete staff, create/delete roles, assign/unassign staff to roles, view staff performance metrics (such as SEI statistics) and hours worked

-> In the requirements section, make sure to clearly define/describe the **functional** requirements (what the system will do), **non-functional** requirements (performane/development), **user requirements (what the users will be able to do with the system and **technical** requirements.
-These requirements will be used to develop the detailed uses in the design and form your feature list.
-#### Functional Requirements:
 - Describe the characteristics of the final deliverable in ordinary non-technical language
 - Should be understandable to the customers
 - Functional requirements are what you want the deliverable to do